Brøndby IF: Support

 Brøndby are the most widely popular football club in Denmark, with a 2015 study having showed that Brøndby matches have by far the most viewers, both in terms of attendance and TV ratings, with Brøndby's rivals FC Copenhagen coming in second.
 Copenhagen have in recent years surpassed Brøndby in terms of attendance by several thousands.

 Brøndby Support is the official fanclub of Brøndby IF.
 It was founded in 1993 and has approximately 12,000 members.

+Fanafdelingen is in some ways the spiritual successor to Brøndby Supporters Trust, which was a supporters trust with the dedicated goal of gaining influence in the club.
+Brøndby Supporters Trust managed to gain a board seat in the professional club in 2013.
+In 2018 BST was given the task of organising the groups of Brøndby Supporters Trust, Alpha Brøndby, Brøndby Support and Svinget under a common umbrella organisation.
+As a result of this, Fanafdelingen was born.
+Fanafdelingen, among other things, organises a yearly election for the board seat for the fan representative in the club.

 Brøndby is also renowned for its ultra fanscene.
 The most prominent group is Alpha.
 Founded in 2006, the group is placed in the centre of the Southside Stand and are the main organizers of songs, flags, banners and tifo.
-Other prominent groups are Svinget, Deling 43 and Fri Sport.
+Other prominent groups are Suburban Casuals, Southside United, Svinget, Deling 43 and Fri Sport.